Introduction of the Sprinkler irrigation system:

 Sprinklers are best suitable to sandy soils with high infiltration rates, although they are adaptable to most soils.
 The average application rate from the sprinklers (in mm/hour) is always selected to be less than the basic infiltration rate of the soil so that surface ponding & runoff can be avoided.

-Sprinklers are not fit for soils which easily form a crust.
+Sprinklers are not fit for soils that easily form a crust.
 If the sprinkler irrigation system is the only method available, then light fine sprays should be used.
-The larger sprinklers generate larger water droplets are to be avoided.
+The larger sprinklers generate larger water droplets that are to be avoided.

 General rules for sprinkler irrigation system design: